TheBigBrainsCompany/TbbcMoneyBundle/README.md

 ### Change the ratio provider

-The ratio provider by default is base on the service 'tbbc_money.ratio_provider.rate_exchange'
+The ratio provider by default is base on the service 'tbbc_money.ratio_provider.yahoo_finance'

 This bundles contains two ratio providers :

-* tbbc_money.ratio_provider.rate_exchange based on the http://rate-exchange.appspot.com/ service
+* tbbc_money.ratio_provider.yahoo_finance based on the Yahoo finance APIs https://developer.yahoo.com/
 * tbbc_money.ratio_provider.google based on the https://www.google.com/finance/converter service

 You can change the service to use in the config.yml file :